ibrahim-sajib/laravel-service-pattern-with-DTO/README.md

-# Laravel + Service Pattern + DTOs
+# Laravel + Service Pattern + DTO

 ## Overview

-This repository showcases a Laravel project implementing the Service Pattern along with Data Transfer Objects (DTOs) for handling blog-related operations.
-The primary goal is to demonstrate a clean and maintainable architecture by separating concerns and promoting reusability.
+This repository illustrates a Laravel project that employs the Service Pattern and Data Transfer Objects (DTOs) to handle blog-related operations.
+The overall goal is to show a clean and sustainable architecture by separating concerns and reuse.

 ## Components